dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 .NET MAUI will automatically build a data package for you, when a drag is initiated, for the following controls:

 - Text controls.
-Text values can be dragged from `CheckBox`, <xref:Microsoft.Maui.Controls.DatePicker>, <xref:Microsoft.Maui.Controls.Editor>, <xref:Microsoft.Maui.Controls.Entry>, `Label`, <xref:Microsoft.Maui.Controls.RadioButton>, `Switch`, and `TimePicker` objects.
+Text values can be dragged from `CheckBox`, <xref:Microsoft.Maui.Controls.DatePicker>, <xref:Microsoft.Maui.Controls.Editor>, <xref:Microsoft.Maui.Controls.Entry>, `Label`, <xref:Microsoft.Maui.Controls.RadioButton>, <xref:Microsoft.Maui.Controls.Switch>, and `TimePicker` objects.
 - Image controls.
 Images can be dragged from `Button`, `Image`, and <xref:Microsoft.Maui.Controls.ImageButton> controls.

 The following table shows the properties that are read, and any conversion that's attempted, when a drag is initiated on a text control: